GrandDadDan/Movie-Watchlist/Assignment_8/Explanations.md

 ## 🔄 System Workflow Diagrams

-We have modeled 8 key user workflows using UML Activity Diagrams to visualize how the system behaves for core features.

 Each diagram maps to a specific functional requirement and user story to ensure full Agile traceability:

 - **User Registration** → FR-001 / US001